at the Rockwood Farmer’s Market

 While we visited WhiteTail Bakery, we also purchased some of his hand-decorated sugar cookies – which had a tip of the hat to the Rockwood Farmer’s Market.
 They are gorgeous.
 The chocolate and cranberry biscotti are light, crisp, and delicious.
 His almond plum tarts are mildly sweet, with juicy plum slices and a rich shortbread crust.
 Nick’s biggest regret was not getting more of these.

 I cannot emphasize enough – the sheer beauty, craftsmanship, and artistry that is WhiteTail Bakery.
+It is one of the best bakeries In the Guelph area.
 Check out their Instagram.
 His tagline is delicious, simple, and beautiful, and he does not disappoint.
-Everything he makes – cookies, tarts, cupcakes, custom cakes all look too good to eat, but trust me, they taste even better.
+Everything he makes – cookies, tarts, cupcakes, custom cakes- looks too good to eat.
+However, trust me, they taste even better.

 *note: All butter tart reviews are the opinions of Roguetrippers only, based on our experiences and personal preferences.
 Your opinions may vary.
-If you know of a fantastic bakery making what you think are Ontario’s Best butter tarts, we would love to hear from you.
+If you know of a bakery making Ontario’s Best butter tarts, we would love to hear from you.
 Let us know about them, so we can plan a future road trip to check them out and include them in our #ButterTartQuest.

 Contact Roguetrippers with your suggestions.